Go to the Nature Institute’s home page

 This should not be taken as a reduction of the world to some sort of wispy, airy-fairy notion of human subjectivity.
 After all, this train of thought begins with the reality of human experience in all its full-bodied presence and solidity.
 That is what we should mean by “appearance”, since that is in fact the nature of the appearances; it is how they present themselves to consciousness.

 The greatest obstacle to our receiving this truth lies in our dualistic Cartesian heritage, which lives on in the almost universal conviction (at least within western culture) that we look out at a mindless world.
 It also lives in the appearance/reality distinction, and in the idea that our perception gives us, not things themselves, but distorted representations of them.
-Nothing in our experience supports this view, which in fact is a judgment we make from within our experience, showing how much implicit confidence we place in this experience.
-As we have seen, the misdirected aspect of this judgment is easily corrected.
+Nothing in our experience supports this view, which in fact is a judgment we make from within our experience, showing how much implicit confidence we unwittingly place in this experience.

 2. There is a false way of dealing with the quality of solidity.
 How many times have we heard (most of us, anyway) that the solidity of this or that object is an illusion, because it is “mostly empty space”?
-This claim belongs to a science that has sworn off qualities — and therefore has sworn off the experiential basis for science.
-The irony is that the quality of solidity is denied in the object by transferring it to an invisible realm where it doesn’t belong.
+The irony is that we are denying the quality of solidity in the object where it actually occurs by transferring it to an invisible realm where it doesn’t occur.
 That is, the solidity of the object is disproved by appealing to “particles” with vast tracts of empty space between them.
-It is fortunate for those making this argument that most people today can hardly help themselves — they unscientifically imagine the physicist’s “particles” as solid things, which, as purely theoretical constructs, they are not.
+The vastness of that empty space is demonstrated only by reference to the minuscule volume and great dispersion of the particles.
+These, despite the testimony of physics and despite their existence as purely theoretical, non-perceived constructs, are taken to be tiny, solid things.
 This false picture of the particles’ contrasting solidity is the only thing that gives rhetorical force to the idea of “empty space”.
-(I discuss this kind of thinking in Chapter 13, “All Science Must Be Rooted in Experience”.
+(I discuss this kind of thinking in Chapter 13, “All Science Must Be Rooted in Experience”.)

 In many situations mere trial and error is sufficient for successful manipulation.
 Often sufficient, too, are scientific models that are known to falsify reality in one way or another.
 John Dalton’s theory of the indivisible, indestructible atom and Niels Bohr’s theory of the “solar-system” atom both served to further the manipulative powers of science, and both found crucial application in the experimental domains from which they were derived.
 But neither of them would possess any respectability if seriously put forward as the best summation of our understanding today.

 Notice also that, with our manipulative powers, we are always addressing in one way or another the qualitatively given world — so we are not being true to the professed ideals of a quality-free science.
 The very idea of such a science is a gross absurdity deserving no respect at all.
-Yet it still influences the thinking of most scientists.
+We can’t have a science of a world that isn’t there for us.
+Nor can we have a science without a world from which we can abstract our preferred quantities.
+And we can’t have a quantitative science without a world we can go back to in order to fit our quantitative formulae to it.

 5. See in particular the section, “How do things around us become what they are?” in Chapter 13 (“All Science Must Be Rooted in Experience”).
 If anyone should remain skeptical of the role of thinking in the constitution of things as whatever they really are, I would strongly suggest reading Chapter 4 (“Intentionality”) by philosopher Ronald Brady in the online, freely accessible book, Being on Earth: Practice In Tending the Appearances (Maier et al. 2006).